tmssoftware/smartsetup/doc/source/guide/consuming-bundles.md

 SmartSetup 2.0 introduced the concept of **Servers**.
 A Server is just a place that can provide multiple SmartSetup products for you to install.

-It supports three types of servers:
+It supports two types of servers:

-  * Local Servers
   * Api Servers
   * ZipFile Servers